 - Open your eyes and continue to be mindful (to focus on reality).
 This will let reality (gravity) take over and it will make you very happy.

-If you have performed both those meditations you will be feeling very, very relaxed and incredibly happy.
-And if you haven’t actually done the meditations yet, go ahead, do them now.
-I promise you they will make you feel amazing.
+If you have performed both those steps you will be feeling very, very relaxed and incredibly happy.
+And if you haven’t actually done them yet, go ahead, do them now.
+I promise you they will make you feel good.